illumitacit/policies/privacy_policy.md

 steps to notify users.

 Have any questions, comments, or concerns about this privacy policy, your data, or your rights with respect to your information?
-Please get in touch by emailing us at [support@illumitacit.com](mailto:support@illumitacit.com) and we’ll be happy to try to answer them!
+Please get in touch by emailing us at [support@illumitacit.com](mailto:support@illumitacit.com) and we’ll be happy to help!

 ---